Seagate/cortx/doc/MeroQuickStart.md

 Once your changes are committed locally, it's time to push up the review to gerrit push to ‘innersource’ branch

+* Before pushing, TAKE a PAUUUSE.
+Have you [rebased your branch](## How to rebase?)? if not then doing right now to avoide merge conflicts on gerrit.

 > $ git push origin HEAD:refs/for/innersource%r=madhav.vemuri@seagate.com,r=max.medved@seagate.com,r=john.bent@seagate.com,r=nikita.danilov@seagate.com

 If you want to make more changes, perform locally and use amend, so that last commit is updated with new changes and gerrit treats this as new patchset on the same review associated with the same changeid created earlier.